djpenka/vault-dev-guide/kv_secret/intro.md

 ## Features

-The KV v2 Secret engine allows for the creation of arbitrary key-value entries.
-By default, it is enabled and accessable at the `secrets/` path, but other paths can also be created for it.
-Each secret that is stored in it has an associated path, separated by forward slashes, for example `secrets/database/admin_auth`.
-Multiple secrets can be associated with a single path, for example, in the `secrets/database/admin_auth` path we can have a `username` key and a `password` key.
+The kv-v2 Secret engine allows for the creation of arbitrary key-value entries stored in files.
+By default, it is enabled and accessable at the `secrets/` endpoint.
+Each secret file that is stored in it has an associated path such as `database/admin_auth`, and can store multiple secrets.
+For example, in the `database/admin_auth` path we can have a file named `my_auth` with two entries: `username=admin` and `password=my_pass`.

 The secret engine also has version control, which can be used to access previous versions of the data.